changchun-hi/changchun-hi/README.md

 #  👋 Welcome

+## ✨ Created for Upwork!
+ Created on May 13, 2025, as part of my Upwork registration...

 ## 🚀 About Me
 I'm An, an AI & Data Engineer with over 6 years of experience — but now I'm diving into the freelance world on Upwork!
 I love building smart, innovative AI and data solutions that actually make a difference.
 Think of me as your go-to person for turning ideas into reality.